cedarmora/lifestyle-choice-emissions/README.md

 Built in Python, Flask, Docker, and React (through Webpack and Babel)

 # How to Run It
+Currently only tested on Linux.
 First install docker and docker-compose using the setup.sh script.
 ```
 chmod +x setup.sh
 ./setup.sh